SainsburyWellcomeCentre/crabs-exploration/README.md

 conda activate crabs-env
 ```

-Then, install the `crabs` package in the environment.
+Next, install the `crabs` package in the environment.
 Clone the `crabs-exploration` repository to get the source code locally, and use `pip` to install the package:

 ```
 git clone https://github.com/SainsburyWellcomeCentre/crabs-exploration.git